LFKoning/cookiecutter-package/README.md

 ### GitHub

-Selecting Azure DevOps creates a package tailored for this service.
-This will impact the remote repository URL and CI pipeline for the package.
-You will be asked to provide the following information:
+Selecting GitHub tailors the package for this remote service.
+This will impact the repository URL and CI pipeline.
+You will be asked to provide the following
+information:

 |Input|Description|Example|
 |---|---|---|